ualberta-rcg/python-cluster/_episodes/virtual-environments.md

 ---

 If you've learned python using Jupyter notebooks, you may have never run python on the command line or seen a virtual environment before.
-Quite ofter packages like `pandas` and `numpy` are "just there" when we use online notebook services like Colab.
+Quite often packages like `pandas` and `numpy` are "just there" when we use online notebook services like Colab.

 On a cluster, we have many options for how we want to run Python.
 We have a system called